-- A. As used in these rules, unless the context or subject matter otherwise requires: - 1.
-"CASA" means a court-appointed special advocate; - 2.
-"Child" means a person under the age of 18 years; - 3.
-"Clerk" means the clerk of the juvenile court; - 4.
-"Court" means the juvenile court, and includes any judge, commissioner, referee, or referee pro tem of the juvenile court; - 5.
-"Foster Parent" means an adult relative or non-relative with whom a dependent child is placed; - 6.
-"Guardian" means the legal guardian of the child; - 7.
-"HHSA" means the Health and Human Services Agency of San Diego County (formerly called "Department of Social Services, Children's Services Bureau"); - 8.
-"Notify" means to inform, either orally or in writing; - 9.
-"Petitioner" means the San Diego County Health and Human Services Agency ("HHSA") or its employees. - B. Construction of terms - 1.
-"Shall" or "must" is mandatory; "may" is permissive. - 2.
-The past, present, and future tenses include the others. - 3.
-The singular and plural numbers include the other. - C. Nature of Hearings - 1.
-A jurisdictional settlement conference is a jurisdiction hearing on the uncontested calendar. - 2.
-A contested jurisdiction hearing is a trial where testimonial and documentary evidence may be submitted on the issue of jurisdiction. - (Adopted 1/1/1990; Rev. 1/1/1997; Rev. 1/1/2002; Renum.
+A. As used in these rules, unless the context or subject matter otherwise requires:

+1. "CASA" means a court-appointed special advocate;

+- 2. "Child" means a person under the age of 18 years; - 3.
+"Clerk" means the clerk of the juvenile court;

+4. "Court" means the juvenile court, and includes any judge, commissioner, referee, or referee pro tem of the juvenile court;

+5. "Foster Parent" means an adult relative or non-relative with whom a dependent child is placed;

+6. "Guardian" means the legal guardian of the child;

+7. "HHSA" means the Health and Human Services Agency of San Diego County (formerly called "Department of Social Services, Children's Services Bureau");

+8. "Notify" means to inform, either orally or in writing;

+9. "Petitioner" means the San Diego County Health and Human Services Agency ("HHSA") or its employees.

+B. Construction of terms

+1. "Shall" or "must" is mandatory; "may" is permissive.

+2. The past, present, and future tenses include the others.

+3. The singular and plural numbers include the other.

+C. Nature of Hearings

+1. A jurisdictional settlement conference is a jurisdiction hearing on the uncontested calendar.

+2. A contested jurisdiction hearing is a trial where testimonial and documentary evidence may be submitted on the issue of jurisdiction.

+(Adopted 1/1/1990; Rev. 1/1/1997; Rev. 1/1/2002; Renum.
 7/1/2001; Renum.
 1/1/2006; Rev. 1/1/2008; Rev. 1/1/2010)

-Standing, Rights, and Levels of Participation in Dependency Cases rule.
+Standing, Rights, and Levels of Participation in Dependency Cases

-Unless otherwise expressly granted by constitutional, statutory, or case law, or rule of court, the standing, rights, and levels of participation of the following persons in dependency cases are limited to those provided in this
+Unless otherwise expressly granted by constitutional, statutory, or case law, or rule of court, the standing, rights, and levels of participation of the following persons in dependency cases are limited to those provided in this rule.

-- A. Parents and/or guardian(s).
-The biological parents, adoptive parents, guardian(s), and/or person(s) having legal custody of a child who is the subject of a dependency action have standing as parties to the proceedings. - B. Child.
-The child who is the subject of a dependency action has standing as a party to the proceedings. - C. De facto parent.
-For purposes of this rule, a de facto parent is a person who has been found by the court to have assumed, on a day-to-day basis, the role of a parent to the child, fulfilling both the child's physical and psychological needs for care and affection, and who has assumed that role for a substantial period of time.
+A. Parents and/or guardian(s).
+The biological parents, adoptive parents, guardian(s), and/or person(s) having legal custody of a child who is the subject of a dependency action have standing as parties to the proceedings.

+B. Child.
+The child who is the subject of a dependency action has standing as a party to the proceedings.

+C. De facto parent.
+For purposes of this rule, a de facto parent is defined in California Rules of Court, rule 5.502(10).
 No person will be granted de facto parent status who has inflicted or allowed to be inflicted serious harm on the child, including but not limited to physical, sexual, or emotional harm.